sylhare/sylhare.github.io/_posts/2021/2021-01-28-Simplified-big-o.md

 Basically, to find the good $$O$$ notation, you need to pay attention to three things mostly:
   - The number of loops (multiplying inner loops)
-  - The size of the data (is it one size n, multiple size a, b, ..)
+  - The size of the data (is it one size $$n$$, multiple size $$a$$, $$b$$, ...)
-  - How you go through the data (is it fixed amount of loop, or does it change like for the logarithmic time example)
+  - How you go through the data (is it a fixed amount of loop, or does it change like for the logarithmic time example)

+Also find the bigO [cheat sheet][7] online for an easy reminder when choosing your data structure.

+{% include aligner.html images="big-o-cheat-sheet.png" column=1 %}

-This will help you improve your algorithm, and if you want to know even more, there lots of [examples][5] out there and tones of good explanations.
+This will help you improve your algorithm, and if you want to know even more, there are lots of [examples][5] out there and tones of good explanations.
-Also find the bigO [cheat sheet][10] online for an easy reminder when choosing your data structure.

 [1]: https://en.wikipedia.org/wiki/Big_O_notation
 [2]: https://yourbasic.org/algorithms/big-o-notation-explained/